 Most Common Gi Colors

-Any other color, you'll want to run that idea by your instructor prior to purchasing as it will really come down to their discretion.
+For any other color, you'll want to run that idea by your instructor before purchasing as it will come down to their discretion.

 Gi Color For Tournaments